-Tanzania Institute of Education (TIE), the National Examinations Council of Tanzania (NECTA), Tanzania Library Services Board (TLSB), the Institute of Adult Education (IAE) and the Tanzania Education Authority (TEA), to enhance the quality of education.
+Tanzania Institute of Education (TET), the National Examinations Council of Tanzania (NECTA), the Board of Library Services of Tanzania (BOHUMATA), the Institute of Adult Education (TEWW) and the Tanzania Education Authority (TEA), to enhance the quality of education.
 However, there have been operational and regulatory challenges affecting the standards of education at various levels.